LumingYin/cFX/README.md

-# CivilizationFX
+# cFX

-Implementing a simplified version of the Civilization game with JavaFX.
+Implementing a simple 2D game in JavaFX.